 What do the places cover?

-The sponsored places cover attendance at both the full conference (including 2 nights’ accommodation and all meals) and the pre-conference UX workshop, but excludes travel.
+The sponsored places cover attendance at both the full conference and the pre-conference workshop, but excludes accommodation and travel.

 How to apply

 Please send an email to firstname.lastname@example.org titled ‘Sponsored place application’ or ‘Sponsored place application – BME’ by Friday 31 March 2023.

 In the body of the email detail in 300 words or less why you wish to attend the conference and also how you hope to put your learning into action afterwards.